aiaugments-collab/monitoring-quickstart/docs/getting_started.md

     monitor: 'codelab-monitor'

 # A scrape configuration containing exactly one endpoint to scrape:
-# Here it's Prometheus itself.
+# Here it's AI MonitorIQ itself.
 scrape_configs:
   # The job name is added as a label `job=<job_name>` to any timeseries scraped from this config.
-  - job_name: 'prometheus'
+  - job_name: 'aimonitoriq'

     # Override the global default and scrape targets from this job every 5 seconds.
     scrape_interval: 5s